MaireadKelly/Kelly-Cooks/README.md

 ---

 ## **Acknowledgments**
 Special thanks to my Tutor Marko Tot and colleagues for their guidance.
-For Code Peer Reviewers Cam and Petewho took the time to review my project
+For Code Peer Reviewer Cam who took the time to review my project.